oracle-livelabs/database-maa/recovery-service/DB-auto-backup/DB-auto-backup.md

      Note: it may take 10-20 seconds to appear.
     ![image alt txt](images/Backup_created.png)

+2. The backup will complete in approximately XX minutes.

 ## Learn More

 * [Back Up a Database Using the Console](https://docs.oracle.com/en/cloud/paas/bm-and-vm-dbs-cloud/dbbackupoci/index.html)